 We’ve all been there – you look in the refrigerator and grab those leftovers that were hiding in the back, open the container, and take a big whiff.
 It smells fine, so does that mean that it’s okay to eat?
-This is just one of many questions that people have in regard to food safety that are commonly answered incorrectly, and we’re here to bust them for you.
+This is just one of many questions that people have in regard to food handling guidelines that are commonly answered incorrectly, and we’re here to bust them for you.

 Myth #1: Leftovers are safe to eat until they smell bad.

 Fact: While most people would rather not eat food that is spoiled or smells odd, doing so wouldn’t necessarily make them sick.
 This is because there are different types of bacteria, some of which cause illness in people and others that don’t.
 In fact, the types of bacteria that do cause illness do not affect the taste, smell, or appearance of food.
 Because of this, it is best for you to freeze or throw away leftover items within 3-4 days.
 If you aren’t sure how long the food has been sitting in the refrigerator, don’t take the risk of becoming ill – just toss it!

 Myth #2: I use bleach and water to sanitize my countertops and the more bleach I use the more bacteria I kill.

 Fact: Using more bleach has no advantages.
 Actually, the overuse of bleach can do more harm than good because it’s not safe to consume.
 The recommended sanitizing solution to use is 1 tablespoon of unscented liquid bleach per gallon of water.
 Cover the countertop with the mixture, allow it to sit for a few minutes, then pat with clean, dry paper towels or allow to air dry.
 If you have any of the sanitizing mixture leftover, you can store it in a tightly covered container for up to one week.
 After that point, the bleach will no longer be effective.

 Myth #3: I don’t need to wash my produce if I am going to peel it.